danielathome19/Chunk-List/Chunk List/README.md

 # About
 A Chunk List is a new, concurrent, chunk-based data structure that is easily modifiable and allows for fast runtime operations.
+__NOTE__: *A chunk size of 1/10th the amount of items in the list is generally ideal for speed and efficiency*

 # Usage
 The __Presentation__ folder contains a presentation in PDF, PowerPoint, and XPS formats, containing the following information: